zackify/optics-agent-js/README.md

 ## Configure

-Next, setup the agent in your main server file.
+Next, set up the agent in your main server file.

 ### Import the package